Poetry (film): Plot

-When she returns home, she takes out from her purse the picture of Agnes that she took from the memorial service, and places it on the table for her grandson to see the next morning.

-A few days later, Mi-ja returns to the father to admit that she still cannot pay her portion of the settlement.
-Though annoyed that she still hasn't contributed her share, the fathers are overjoyed that Agnes' mother has agreed to settle, despite Mi-ja's failure to previously ask her to.
+After Mi-ja accidentally tells a journalist too much, the fathers decide to use Mi-ja’s low class standing as leverage, and she is told to travel to the countryside to convince Agnes' mother to accept the settlement.
+Mi-ja eventually comes across her working in the field, near her house, only to have small talk, and does not bring up the settlement.
+Regardless, the fathers later find out that Agnes’ mother has agreed to settle.

-Mi-ja asks the elderly man for the money she needs, refusing to tell him what it is for.
-Wondering if this is Mi-ja's attempt at blackmail, he pays her.
+Mi-ja asks Kang for the money she needs.
+Kang pays her, believing it is blackmail.
 Once the settlement has been paid to Agnes' mother, Mi-ja phones her daughter to come home, and insists that Jong-wook shower and cut his nails.
-That night, the crude policeman from the weekly poetry readings appears with his partner to take Jong-wook away.
-Mi-ja does not protest.
+That night, Detective Park comes to arrest Jong-wook, with no protest from Mi-ja.

 The film concludes with Mi-ja's poetry teacher discovering a bouquet on the class podium with her poem, "Agnes's Song", but Mi-ja herself is not present.
 Her daughter returns to an empty home, and calls Mi-ja's phone, but receives no answer.
 The teacher begins to read Mi-ja's poem to the class.
 Mi-ja speaks in voiceover, though the voice of Agnes herself takes over midway through, following Agnes from the science lab, where she was raped, to the bus, to the bridge where she is to jump.
 Agnes turns to the camera, half-smiling, leaving Mi-ja's fate on an ambiguous note.